benblack769/GraphOptimizer/README.md

 ### C++ Backend (with C interface)

-Able to recreate the loops in any series of instructions as they came in.
-Which is not very good.

-The experimentation happens here, so keep posted.
+The experimentation happens here, so this may not be up to date.

-A lot of work is happening here right now, so keep posted.
-Notes about this are in the source and doc folder.